 – Depending on test results for mold in your home, ductwork can be cleaned and or replaced completely.
 If you are not sure what to do about testing click here.

-– Ductwork replacement and or cleaning should be done by a licensed AirConditioning Contractor who is NADCA certified.
+– Ductwork replacement and or cleaning should be done by a licensed AirConditioning Contractor who is NADCA certified and preferably also certified in mold remediation, especially if you have a serious mold problem.
 You can also check if a company is licensed by finding your state’s Department of Licensing and Regulation office.
 For example, if you live in TX you would look up a business here to see if they are licensed.
 If you live in FL you would click here.

-You can also look up their rating on the website for the Better Business Bureau.
+Looking up their rating on the website for the Better Business Bureau is also a good idea.
 There you will be able to read complaints filed against them and also see if they are an accredited business.

-– If you are going to contract someone to clean your ductwork please keep in mind that they will clean ducts by using brushes, a vacuum, negative air pressure and in some cases they will apply a fogging agent.
+– If you are going to contract someone to clean your ductwork please keep in mind that they will clean ducts by using brushes, a vacuum, and negative air pressure.
 A responsible contractor will set up a workspace by covering the floor and any furniture and belongings in and around the areas where they will be working.
 They will also be careful to not cross contaminate your space.

 – Cleaning the ductwork is not enough, however.
 Make sure that your Air Handler unit, coils and all electrical components are taken apart and cleaned outside of your home.
 Cleaning the ductwork and not the rest of the HVAC components is a total waste of money and not recommended as you will just recontaminate your home once your heating and or cooling is turned on.